raiffeisenbankinternational/AEMM/README.md

 Change is not happening linearly and there is no single path.
 Team context, business needs and boundary conditions all need to be observed - and as always, the most important thing is to start with *something*, experiment, collect feedback, adapt and start all over!

 Improvement is always possible - considering this, it is clear that there is no end-state of an improvement journey.
 Even if a team scores itself top on all dimensions of the review it doesn't mean that it has achieved an optimal state of engineering capabilities.
-This state simply does not exist, instead it makes sense to aim for the most promising direction.
+This state simply does not exist.

 Conversations must be focused on capabilities and goals and not on maturity scores - if real change should happen.

 # How it is done in detail
-- The self assessment is done by the teams together with Engineering Coaches, who guide them through the questionnaire.
+- The self assessment is done by the teams together with Engineering Coaches, who guide through the questionnaire.
-- Engineering Coaches are people with a longer hand-on experience in the software industry, have broader knowledge in the area of DevOps, CI/CD, Testing and Test Automation.
-Typically Engineering Coaches can help Product teams to improve their tools/knowledge and processes and can temporarily act as a team memeber in a product team.
 - If it is the first iteration, Engineering Coaches explain also the context
   - What is the assessment all about?
   - How does it work?
   - What happens with the data?
 Discussing this explicitly is very important.

+- The questionnaire consists of a lot of topics relate to engineering practices.
+- For each topic, a set of descriptions is provided that are refelcting a certain level of maturity
-- Coaches walk the team through the descriptions and for each topic, the team selects the description with the respective maturity buckets that fits to their ways of working best.
+- The team selects the description that desribes their way of working best and thus puts itself into a maturity bucket for each topic
 - Descriptions and the respective buckets are classified as **Crawl, Walk and Run**.
 A general guidance for the buckets is:
   - **Crawl** means: the team is using a structured process
   - **Walk** means: the teams is familiar with modern software engineering practices and applies the practices in their daily work
   - **Run** means: the team is on top of their game and in addition they are also sharing their knowledge and experience and help the whole organization to improve
 - If even the **Crawl** bucket description doesn't reflect the team's way of working, a **-** is used.
-- Comments can be added by a coach for each topic if the team feels the necessity
+- Comments can be added by the coach for each topic if the team feels the necessity

 It is helpful if two coaches work with the team on the self-assessment as it is hard to facilitate the process and take notes at the same time!
 Usually it is good, if 2 members from the product team participate in the self-assessment, one to cover DevOps and CI/CD and one for Testing and Test Automation.
 This is due to the fact that typically the detailed knowledge is spread among the team members and there is no single "expert".